Joshitha18/MyBlog/Readme.md

 # MyBlog
-MyBlog is a basic blogging application to post my blogs.
+MyBlog is a basic blogging application made using Django.

 ## Tech Stack
 - **Frontend:** HTML/CSS